-After the Baldwin County Planning Director or his/her designee has reviewed the site plan and supporting information, the Baldwin County Planning Director and County Engineer or his/her designee shall certify to the Baldwin County Planning and Zoning Commission whether the site plan meets the submittal requirements as specified in this Article.
-If it is determined by the Baldwin County Planning Director or County Engineer that any deficiency exists, the subdivision will not be considered by the Baldwin County Planning and Zoning Commission.
-If any deficiency exists, such deficiencies will be detailed and sent along with an accompanying letter to the applicant stating that the subdivision will not be placed on the Baldwin County Planning and Zoning Commission Agenda, until the deficiencies have been corrected.
+After review of the Conceptual Site Plan and supporting information, the Baldwin County Planning Director, County Engineer, or their designee shall certify to the Baldwin County Planning and Zoning Commission whether the site plan meets the submittal requirements as specified in this article.
+If it is determined by the Baldwin County Planning Director or County Engineer that the Conceptual Site Plan is deficient in any regard, it will not be considered by the Baldwin County Planning and Zoning Commission.
+All deficiencies will be detailed and sent along with an accompanying letter to the Applicant stating that the Conceptual Site Plan will not be placed on the Baldwin County Planning and Zoning Commission Agenda until the deficiencies have been corrected.

-If the proposed Conceptual Site Plan complies with the requirements of these Subdivision Regulations, it shall be approved by the Planning Commission.
-Should the site plan be determined by the Baldwin County Planning Director or County Engineer or his/her designee to be deficient in any regard, the Baldwin County Planning Director and County Engineer or his/her designee shall detail the deficiency to the Baldwin County Planning and Zoning Commission along with a recommendation that the Conceptual Site Plan be disapproved.
-Notice of the recommendation of the Baldwin County Planning Director and County Engineer or his/her designee shall be sent to the owner or developer whose name and address appears on the submitted site plan by registered or certified mail at least 10 days before the recommendation shall be presented to the Baldwin County Planning and Zoning Commission for action.
+If the proposed Conceptual Site Plan complies with the requirements of these regulations, it shall be placed on the Baldwin County Planning Commission Agenda and recommended for approval.
+Should the site plan be determined to be deficient in any regard, after notice of such deficiencies to the Applicant with an opportunity to cure the same, the deficiency will be presented to the Baldwin County Planning and Zoning Commission along with a recommendation that the Conceptual Site Plan be disapproved.
+Notice of the recommendation shall be sent to the Owner or Developer whose name and address appears on the submitted site plan by registered or certified mail at least ten (10) days before the recommendation shall be presented to the Baldwin County Planning Commission for action.
 A similar notice shall be mailed to the owners of land immediately adjoining the property as their names appear upon the plats in the office of the Baldwin County Revenue Commissioner and as their addresses appear in the directory of the County or on the tax records of the County and to each utility affected thereby.

-If the Conceptual Site Plan is approved by the Baldwin County Planning and Zoning Commission, the Baldwin County Planning Director or his/her designee will prepare a Commission Agenda Item and shall certify to the Baldwin County Commission whether the site plan meets the submittal requirements as specified in this Article.
+If the Conceptual Site Plan is in a zoned district, the Baldwin County Planning Director or designee will prepare a Commission Agenda Item and shall certify to the Baldwin County Commission whether the site plan meets the submittal requirements as specified in this article.
 The Conceptual Site Plan will be discussed at a Commission Workshop prior to a public hearing and formal consideration by the Baldwin County Commission for action.
-Notice of the recommendation of the Baldwin County Planning Director and County Engineer or his/her designee shall be sent to the owner or developer whose name and address appears on the submitted site plan by registered or certified mail at least 10 days before the recommendation shall be presented to the Baldwin County Commission for action.
+Notice of the recommendation of the Baldwin County Planning Director, County Engineer, or their designees shall be sent to the Owner or Developer whose name and address appears on the submitted site plan by registered or certified mail at least ten (10) days before the recommendation shall be presented to the Baldwin County Commission for action.
 A similar notice shall be mailed to the owners of land immediately adjoining the property as their names appear upon the plats in the office of the Baldwin County Revenue Commissioner and as their addresses appear in the directory of the County or on the tax records of the County and to each utility affected thereby.

 No Conceptual Site Plan shall be effective until such plan is approved by the Baldwin County Commission.